FAQs

 Yes, we accommodate visiting scientists, retreats, workshops, and other programs that focus on research, education, and community outreach.

-Activities may include, but are not limited to: snorkeling, SCUBA diving, expeditions, morning exercise, camping, and marine science and sustainability research.
+Non-academic activities may include, but are not limited to: morning exercise, snorkeling, research activities, scuba diving, camping, and community service.

 Facilities

-Our dorms have open style living spaces with several bunks per room.
-We can accommodate a total of 24 people in our two dorms with separate bathroom for men and women.
-We do not have at this time spaces to accommodate couples.
-Depending on the availability of housing, instructors may be housed in separate, semi-private spaces.
+Our dorms have open-style living spaces with several bunks per room.
+We can accommodate a total of 24 people in our two dorms with separate bathrooms for men and women.
+We do not have spaces at this time to accommodate couples.
+Depending on the availability of housing, instructors may choose to be housed in separate, semi-private spaces.
+If your group is larger than 24, please complete an inquiry form to check availability.

 We provide three meals a day, seven days a week for all visitors.
 The meals are served buffet style in our dining hall.
 We try to make every effort to serve wholesome, nutritious meals that feature locally grown produce and imported organic bulk foods.
 We have a vegetarian option available at every meal and we request that you specify in advance if you have other dietary requirements or allergies.
 We do also provide snacks during the day in the eating area, but we ask that you do not prepare your own meals (or bring your own snacks in single use packaging to our campus).